Lyndsy Fonseca: Career

 In 2005, Fonseca played a recurring role as Ted Mosby's future daughter on How I Met Your Mother and as Donna on HBO's Big Love.
 She starred in the 2005 Hallmark TV film Ordinary Miracles, as a 16-year-old juvenile delinquent who goes to live with a judge (Jaclyn Smith).
 In late 2007, Fonseca played Dawn in the film Remember the Daze.

 She joined the cast of ABC's Desperate Housewives in the series' fourth season as Dylan Mayfair, the daughter of Katherine Mayfair (Dana Delany), a character moving onto Wisteria Lane.
 In 2008, she was nominated for the Actor award at the Screen Actors Guild Awards for Outstanding Performance by an Ensemble in a Comedy Series for Desperate Housewives, shared with the cast.

 Fonseca played Katie Deauxma in the 2010 superhero film Kick-Ass, followed by appearances in three more American films in 2010, including Hot Tub Time Machine.
 In 2010, Fonseca was cast in a starring role in the CW television series Nikita as Alex, a new recruit, a role she played throughout the series' four seasons.
 During its run, the Nikita cast included her Kick-Ass co-star Xander Berkeley and her future husband, co-star Noah Bean.

 Fonseca starred in the 2021 Disney+ series Turner & Hooch, a remake of the 1989 film of the same name.

 Personal life

 Fonseca married Matthew Smiley in April 2009.
-The couple separated in July 2012, and Fonseca filed for divorce in 2013, citing "irreconcilable differences".
+The couple separated in July 2012, and Fonseca filed for divorce in January 2013, citing "irreconcilable differences".

 In February 2016, Fonseca announced her engagement to her Nikita co-star, actor Noah Bean.
 She and Bean married on October 2, 2016, in Connecticut.
 Fonseca and Bean have a daughter, born in February 2018.
 A second daughter was born to the couple in June 2022.

 Fonseca was listed at No. 62 on the 2010 Maxim Hot 100 and No. 88 on the 2011 list.